qix67/uVGA/README.txt

 1) Quick start
 ==============

-Place this folder in your libraries directory
-Start or restart the Arduino IDE
+Import zip file using Arduino IDE library manager or place this folder in your libraries directory and start or restart the Arduino IDE

 Wiring
 ------